thatisuday/catage/README.md

 ## Tricks
 - If you want to take screenshot of a plain text file (no-language), provide any value to the `language` option that does not listed in supported languages.
 Since it is a plain text file, you can not use `execute` option.
 Also the code won't be syntax highlighted.
 - If you are using another program to trigger `catage` command, then make sure your program is inheriting `STDIO` of the shell process which started it.
 This is necessary for syntax highlighting.

+## Warning
+This tool is dependent `puppeteer` NPM package which has external dependency on headless Chromium browser.
+After installation, `puppeteer` downloads Chromium browser which could be more than 100MB in zipped format.